BibliothecaDAO/RealmsWorld/apibara/README.md

 Then start the indexer by running the `indexer start` command.
 The `indexer` command runs the cli application defined in `src/indexer/main.py`.
 This is a standard Click application.

+indexer start --network goerli --start_block 819244 --bridge 0x042331a29c53f6084f08964cbd83b94c1a141e6d14009052d55b03793b21d5b3

 Notice that by default the indexer will start indexing from where it left off in the previous run.
 If you want restart, use the `--restart` flag.

     indexer start --restart

 Notice that will also delete the database with the indexer's data.

 ## Customizing the template

 You can change the id of the indexer by changing the value of the `indexer_id` variable in `src/indexer/indexer.py`.
 This id is also used as the name of the Mongo database where the indexer data is stored.

 ## Running in production

 This template includes a `Dockerfile` that you can use to package the indexer for production usage.

+## Running GraphQL Server

+To start the graphql server, enter the venv and run:

+    indexer graphql

+The goerli graphiql will be available at `http://localhost:8080/goerli-graphql` and mainnet at `http://localhost:8080/graphql`